Emkacf/dogecoins-faucet/README.md

 requirements
 ================
-You must have dogecoin daemon compiled from source - https://github.com/dogecoin/dogecoin
+You must have dogecoin daemon compiled on your server - https://github.com/dogecoin/dogecoin

 changelog
 ================